– Make it concise: maximum 5 pages should be enough.

 – Do not use tiny or awkward fonts, remain professional

-– Make it relResumeevant: focus on your core skills, experience and achievements, and avoid the confusing and irrelevant data and information.
+– Make it relevant: focus on your core skills, experience and achievements, and avoid the confusing and irrelevant data and information.

 – Use right sections: you should divide your Resume into key areas such as personal details, career objective, career summary, experience and achievements, education, qualifications and awards, technological and language abilities, hobbies.